Media history of China: Opium Wars through end of Qing

 Following the Qing dynasty's defeat in the Opium Wars, the western powers forced China to open treaty ports for foreign trade.
 The earliest newspapers in China developed in the treaty ports.
+Among them was China's first modern newspaper, Shanghai Xinbao, which began publishing in 1861.
 Throughout the late 19th century, printed newspapers began to increase in popularity.

+Telegraphy arrived in China in 1870s.
+Telegraphed circulars circulated news intended for publication in newspaper and became a common mechanism for propaganda.

 By the time of the First Sino-Japanese War, most of China's newspapers were owned by foreign missionaries and foreign merchants in the treaty ports.
 Foreign-owned newspapers and principles of extraterritoriality imposed by the foreign powers in the treaty port decreased the Qing dynasty's ability to censor and control the flow of information.
 Through foreign ownership, underlying mercantile interests, and the profit motive, newspapers in the late Qing era had significant limitations and bias in their reporting.

 The Qing dynasty's defeat in the First Sino-Japanese War resulted in political agitation and a rapid increase in the number of Chinese-owned political newspapers.
 Newspapers became increasingly popular in the early 20th century.
 Through the early 20th century, the distinctions between newspapers and magazine periodicals were not sharp; in form, newspapers were also typically thin booklets.

 1911 through founding of PRC

 China was significantly politically fragmented between 1911 and 1927.
 In this environment, those who held political power and military power embraced the use of modern media to compete for power and to shape public opinion.
+Newspapers in the early 20th century proliferated among intellectuals and the urban bourgeois but distribution remained limited, taking days or weeks to reach even nearby villages into the late 1920s.

+The "four great papers of the Republican period" were Shenbao (based in Shanghai), Yishibao, Dagongbao, and Mingguoribao (a Nationalist daily).

 In 1920, Li Da founded the first Chinese Communist Party (CCP) publication in China, The Communist.

 The CCP during its 2nd National Congress in July 1922 decided to establish an authoritative publication to disseminate its views on anti-imperialism and revolution.
 This resulted in the founding of The Guide Weekly in Shanghai.
 It was the first openly-published newspaper of the central organ of the CCP.

+Radio technology first arrived in China in the winter of 1922-1923.
+At the time, mass media in China was slow or non-existent in many areas, and much of the population was illiterate.

 On 11 December 1931, the Chinese Soviet Republic government established its official newspaper, Red China.

 A Japanese air raid against Shanghai on January 28, 1932, destroyed a significant amount of China's film industry and resulted in the loss of many early Chinese films.
 It also prompted an increase in news film production in China.

 On 24 April 1937, Liberation Weekly was founded.
 It was the CCP's most authoritative political and theoretical magazine from 1937 to 1941.